HicH987/arduino_gestures_classifier/Readme.md

 ## **2. Training of The 2 Models**

 Here, we trained 2 neural network models, one for left hand and one for right.
-We reuse the provided code, and we applied some modification to get 2 models in one run.
+We reuse the provided code, and we applied some modification to get 2 models `[model_R.h & model_L.h]` in one run, and we also changed the training optimizer to `sgd` (gradient descent) to avoid overfilling.

 The modifications: